pflanze/utf-8-lineseparator/docs/design.md

 the same name that produce the type name: `Option(int)` is expanding to `Option_int`.
-This is a two-bladed sword, on one side it makes it visually clearer that a parameterized type is used, on the other side it introduces parens in type contexts, where usually in C no parens are used, which may look confusing and can break syntax highlighting somewhat.
-There is a script [bin/deparameterize](../bin/deparameterize) that expands all such occurrences with their macro-expanded version (currently works correctly in all cases, but that's not guaranteed to remain the case).
+This is a two-bladed sword, on one side it makes it visually clearer that a parameterized type is used, on the other side it introduces parens in type contexts, where usually in C none are used, which may look confusing and can break syntax highlighting somewhat.
+Also, there's no visual distinction between *value* constructors that are implemented as macros like `None(SomeType)` and *type* constructors like `Option(SomeType)`, and the potential for conflict for parameterized types which are not sum types (as that is what makes `Option` not have a constructor of the same name).
+In other words, this has not been thought through yet.
+There is a script [bin/deparameterize](../bin/deparameterize) that replaces all such occurrences with their macro-expanded version (currently works correctly in all cases, but given that it's not a proper C parser that's not guaranteed to remain the case).

 <small>Note: while it is possible to produce type names via macros on
 the fly, e.g. `Option(int)`, they have to output the type name.
 It's